hrvthzslt/markdown-server-flask/README.md

 ## Route example

-This markdown is placed in the `content/content_management/route_example/index.md` path.
+One markdown is placed in the `content/content_management/route_example/index.md` path.

 The file tree looks like: